Every year or so, it happens again.

 I have what I can only describe as my annual autistic breakdown.

-And eventually… I burn out.
+And then eventually… I burn out.

 And the worst part?